rvo-cs/ora-sqldev-tools/doc/misc/tools-setup/sqlcl/README.md

 #### Environment variables

-The following environment variables are by the `sql.cmd` script.
+The following environment variables are set by the `sql.cmd` script.
 In principle, these variables are used by SQLcl in exactly the same way as they would in SQL\*Plus.

 | Variable | Value | Description |